 PoE: Power disabled on port 1/1/21 because of detection of non-PD.
 PD detection will be disabled on port..

-When a port loses a non-PD (cable disconnected, etc.), it generates the following syslog message:
+When a port loses a non-PD (cable disconnected, and so on), it generates the following syslog message:

 '''

 PoE: Port 1/1/21 lost non-PD, so enabling PD detection.

 '''

 The following example enables non-PD detection.